 - The regulations which are made must be specified in the official gazette of India and it shall have the effect of an enacted law.

-Section 31 to Section 33 of the Trade Union Act lays down the penalties and the procedure of its application upon a trade union which is subject to such penalty.
+Section 31 to Section 33 of the Trade Union Act lays down the penalties and the procedure for their application to a trade union which is subject to such a penalty.

 Section 31 states that:

 - If any trade union was required to send any notice, statement or any document to the registrar under the Act and if the rule did not prescribe a particular person in the union to provide such information then in case of default each member of the executive shall be imposed with the fine extendible to five rupees.
 In case of continuing default, the fine may be extended to five rupees a week.

 - If any person willfully makes or causes to be made any false entry or omission in the general statement required under Section 28 of the Act shall be punishable with a fine extendible to 500 rupees.